orangepips/coding-the-matrix/README.md

 Code written using Python 3.5.4 on OSX using the [Anaconda distribution](https://www.anaconda.com/download/).

-Each chapter's work is setup in a corresponding python package `chapter#`
+Each chapter's work is setup in a corresponding python package `chapter/#`

 So to use you would type something like:

-    >>> from chapter0 import dictutil
+    >>> from chapter.0 import dictutil
     >>> [dictutil.row(p, 20) for p in range(15)]

  * [Graded Stencil Files](grading/)